paulhuggett/icubaby/README.md

 # icubaby

-A header-only C++17 Baby Library to Immediately Convert Unicode.
-Fast, minimal, and easy to use for converting a sequence between any of UTF-8, UTF-16, or UTF-32.
+A C++ Baby Library to Immediately Convert Unicode.
+A header-only, dependency-free, library for C++ 17 or later.
+Fast, minimal, and easy to use for converting a sequence in any of UTF-8, UTF-16, or UTF-32.

 ## API